 Bramlett Implement is comprised of three different sections – parts, sales and services.
 As Tucker explains it, if one department suffers, it creates a domino effect through the others.
 As equipment runs over fewer acres of low quality feed it needs fewer parts and services.
 With conditions as they are, few people can afford to trade older equipment in for new.

 As far as his department goes, Tucker’s current struggle is to make sure he has enough parts stocked for customers without sitting on too much inventory he cannot get rid of.
 Through it all Tucker remains optimistic with the attitude that though conditions are bad, but they could always be worse.

-Farley shares this optimism.
+Many other firms share this optimism, such as fastline and Farley.
 As mainly a fertilizer, chemical and seed dealer, Farley Farm Supply has not seen the effects of the drought, at least not yet.
 “People expected rain,” Farley said of the time to plant and fertilize.
 They planted and fertilized but the rain has yet to come he explained.
 On the farming end, Farley estimates that crops, especially cotton, can pull through to the end of July, but if there is no rain by that point, farmers will reach a breaking point.

 One point that Keith, Tucker and Farley all agree upon is that there is no quick fix and one rain will not make a difference.
 It will take several rains back to back over the course of about two weeks to begin pulling everyone out of this drought.

 Through this entire drought though, commodity prices have remained high and there is huge potential for success, depending solely upon the rain.
 These next few weeks are key for area farmers and farm input retailers and it is during this time that everyone will begin to see just how many are going to survive.